horenbergerb/horenbergerb.github.io/_posts/2023-11-30-rss-news-feed-in-obsidian.md

 tag: diary
 ---

-# RSS news feeds in Obsidian
+# RSS news feeds in Obsidian and new LLMs

-I have been thinking about ways to augment/automate Obsidian and my website.
-Today I was thinking about pulling news into Obsidian via RSS feeds.
-I could also extend this with my other scripts to automatically push the feed to my website, which is cool.
+* TOC
+{:toc}

+# Gettings my news in Obsidian

 I created a simple implementation which pulls a list of RSS feeds and formats them into a nice markdown file: